 - Self-Management, and

 - Relationship Management

 The picture below identifies each competence and categories of each.

 A recruiting strategy linked not only to technical need, but collaboration and culture is one of the most powerful ways your organization can remain competitive, reduce costs, and deliver customer excellence.

 So, what is the answer what is the prescription?

-There is no 1 answer, there is no blanket prescription, but there are better approaches.
+There is no, single, best answer.
+There is no blanket prescription.
+But, there are better approaches.

 I’m sure you can begin to frame interview questions just on the insights above.